awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/notebook.md

 ## Expriment in notebook

-This solution will deploy a Sagemaker notebook instance with braket SDK installed and some ready-to-run notebooks for quantum algorithms for drug discovery.
+This solution will deploy a Sagemaker notebook instance with braket SDK installed and some ready-to-run notebooks of quantum algorithms for drug discovery.

 ### Get Notebook link from deployment output